-The Samsung UN49MU7000 (UE49MU7000T in the UK) isn’t the company’s most glamorous TV of 2017.
+The Samsung UN49MU6400 (known as the UE49MU7000T in the UK) isn’t the company’s most glamorous TV of 2017.
 It doesn’t use the South Korean manufacturer's new QLED technology to boost the brightness and colour of its pictures, and its backlight system doesn’t support local dimming.

 What it does do, though, is combine an efficient smart TV system with arguably the best all-round picture quality – especially with high dynamic range sources – you can currently buy at $699 (£999).